walter-a-jablonowski/sys-2/ai.md

 - Header bar
   - Name of the current level in the hierarchcal list (initially "Start")
-  - button with gears icon on the right (currently has no function)
+  - Button with gears icon on the right (currently has no function)
 - List (list group)
   - initially show the main entries
     - the data is from data/MY_INSTANCE/data.yml